Naereen/web-sphinx/top10.en.rst

 - `La Rochelle <https://en.wikipedia.org/wiki/La_Rochelle>`_ (mainly its harbor),
 - `Luminy <https://en.wikipedia.org/wiki/Luminy>`_ (in `Marseille <https://en.wikipedia.org/wiki/Marseille>`_, the best University campus I know!),
 - `Pau <https://en.wikipedia.org/wiki/Pau>`_ (its castel, mainly).

-.. sidebar:: By hitch-hiking?

-   Oh, yes, I have been to or left from each of these cities `by hitch-hiking <autostop.en.html>`_... !

 My 10 favorite **cities of the world**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~